MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 	data.show()
 	</pre>

-1. After pasting the code, either click the **Run** button to execute the code or use the SHIFT+ENTER keystroke which does the same thing.
-When the code finishes running, you'll see the following output.
+1. After pasting the code, either click the **Run** button or press SHIFT+ENTER to execute the code.
+When the code finishes running, you'll see the following output:

 	<pre>
 	buildingID temp_diff date